pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 "documentación!"
 ```

 Felipe's translation infrastructure contribution has sparked significant community momentum.
-As I write this, pyOpenSci contributors are actively translating our Python packaging guide into Spanish and Japanese; we have had dozens of pull requests.
+As I write this, pyOpenSci contributors are actively translating our Python Packaging Guide into Spanish and Japanese; we have had dozens of pull requests.
 One contributor may even teach the pyOpenSci Python packaging lessons at [PyCon Japan](https://2024.pycon.jp/en) next year!
 This entire effort underscores the power of community when guided in the right direction.

 Our guide is becoming a global resource!